-31. Validation of Aircraft Maintenance Engineer Licence
+33. Validation of Aircraft Maintenance Engineer Licence

-- (1) A person who holds a current and valid Aircraft Maintenance Engineer Licence (AMEL) issued by another Contracting State may apply for and may be issued a certificate of validation with the appropriate rating, if the applicant- - (a) holds a licence which is not under an order of revocation or suspension by the country that issued the licence; - (b) holds a licence that does not contain an endorsement stating that he or she has not met all the requirements for the licence: - (c) does not currently hold a licence issued by the Authority; - (2) The Authority may place upon a certificate of validation privileges not beyond those granted by a foreign licence. - (3) A person who receives a certificate of validation under this regulation shall- - (a) be limited to the privileges placed on the certificate;
+(1) A person who holds a current and valid Aircraft Maintenance Engineer Licence (AMEL) issued by another Contracting State may apply for and may be issued a certificate of validation with the appropriate rating, if the applicant-

+- (a) holds a licence which is not under an order of revocation or suspension by the country that issued the licence; - (b) holds a licence that does not contain an endorsement stating that he or she has not met all the requirements for the licence; - (c) does not currently hold a licence issued by the Authority;

+(2) The Authority may place upon a certificate of validation privileges not beyond those granted by a foreign licence.

+(3) A person who receives a certificate of validation under this regulation shall-

-- (b) be subject to the limitations and restrictions on the certificate and the foreign AMEL when exercising the privileges of the certificate on an aircraft registered in Uganda; and - (c) not exercise the privileges of the certificate where the person's foreign licence has been revoked or suspended. - (4) An applicant for a certificate of validation shall present to the Authority the foreign licence, evidence of the experience required and a valid record. - (5) The certificate of validation shall be valid for a maximum of 6 months, provided the foreign licence or in the case of a continuing licence, the rating remains valid. - (6) An applicant for a certificate of validation shall pass a knowledge test in air law relevant to the licence to be validated. - (7) The Authority shall verify the authenticity of the foreign licence, ratings and authorisations presented for validation with the State of issuance.
+- (a) be limited to the privileges placed on the certificate; - (b) be subject to the limitations and restrictions on the certificate and the foreign AMEL when exercising the privileges of the certificate on an aircraft registered in Uganda; and - (c) not exercise the privileges of the certificate where the person's foreign licence has been revoked or suspended.

+(4) An applicant for a certificate of validation shall present to the Authority the foreign licence, evidence of the experience required and a valid record.

+(5) The certificate of validation shall be valid for a maximum of 6 months, provided the foreign licence or in the case of a continuing licence, the rating remains valid.

+(6) An applicant for a certificate of validation shall pass a knowledge test in air law relevant to the licence to be validated.

+(7) The Authority shall verify the authenticity of the foreign licence, ratings and authorisations presented for validation with the State of issuance.

-32. Conversion of foreign Aircraft Maintenance Engineer Licence (AMEL)
+34. Conversion of foreign Aircraft Maintenance Engineer Licence (AMEL)

-- (1) A person who holds a current Aircraft Maintenance Engineer Licence (AMEL) issued by another contracting State may apply and be issued an equivalent licence with the appropriate ratings, if he or she- - (a) has a licence which is not under an order of revocation or suspension by the country that issued the licence; and - (b) holds a licence which meets all the requirements of these Regulations for the licence.
+(1) A person who holds a current Aircraft Maintenance Engineer Licence (AMEL) issued by another contracting State may apply and be issued an equivalent licence with the appropriate ratings, if he or she-

+- (a) has a licence which is not under an order of revocation or suspension by the country that issued the licence; and - (b) holds a licence which meets all the requirements of these Regulations for the licence.

-- (2) An applicant for an AMEL under this regulation shall submit the licence in the English language or accompanied by an English language translation that has been signed by an official or representative of the foreign authority that issued the licence. - (3) The applicant shall meet the applicable aeronautical experience requirements specified under these Regulations. - (4) In addition to the requirements of subregulations (1), (2) and (3) the applicant shall pass a knowledge test in- - (a) air law; - (b) applicable airworthiness requirements governing certification and continuing airworthiness; - (c) approved maintenance organisations regulations and procedures; and - (d) human factor. - (5) The Authority may transfer a type rating from a foreign licence for the purpose of conversion of AMEL if- - (a) the aircraft type is endorsed on a foreign licence; - (b) the applicant is current on the aircraft type; and - (c) the type of aircraft is registered in Uganda. - (6) An applicant for conversion who fails the knowledge test in three consecutive attempts shall be disqualified for further testing until after a proven practical experience of one month is gained. - (7) The Authority shall prescribe the minimum passing grade for the knowledge test. - (8) The applicant shall be required to have passed the air law and composite paper for conversion of a foreign licence within a period of six months preceding the date of the application for the licence.
+(2) An applicant for an AMEL under this regulation shall submit the licence in the English language or accompanied by an English language translation that has been signed by an official or representative of the foreign authority that issued the licence.

+(3) The applicant shall meet the applicable aeronautical experience requirements specified under these Regulations.

+(4) In addition to the requirements of subregulations (1), (2) and(3) the applicant shall pass a knowledge test in-

+- (a) air law; - (b) applicable airworthiness requirements governing certification and continuing airworthiness; - (c) approved maintenance organisations regulations and procedures; and

+(d) human factor.

+(5) The Authority may transfer a type rating from a foreign licence for the purpose of conversion of AMEL if-

+- (a) the aircraft type is endorsed on a foreign licence; - (b) the applicant is current on the aircraft type; and - (c) the type of aircraft is registered in Uganda.

+(6) An applicant for conversion who fails the knowledge test in three consecutive attempts shall be disqualified for further testing until after a proven practical experience of one month is gained.

-(9) The Authority shall verify the authenticity of the foreign licence, ratings and authorisations presented for conversion with the State of issue.
+(7) The Authority shall prescribe the minimum passing grade for the knowledge test.

+(8) The applicant shall be required to have passed the air law and composite paper for conversion of a foreign licence within a period of six months preceding the date of the application for the licence.